WebOfTrustInfo/rwot5-boston/event-documents/plenaries/4-demos.md

 In BTRC DIDs, you can revoke just by spending the funds referenced by the txref.
 If you put an OP_RETURN in the new transaction, then it's update!

 <i>Next up: schema!
 Currently based on schema.org, but might need additional keys.</i>

+## DIF Universal Resolver

+Pass in an identifier under any DID method, and it'll spit out the results!

+The driver and docker container dynamically assembles DDO Objects for you!
+Some simpler methods might simply allow direct access to DDO.

+_Already have sample code that works on BTRC, Sovrin, and V1!_